WHO WE ARE

 - Membership is voluntary; dues are not collected

-- Membership is intended to create a collegial community; a sharing of meals and ideas
+- Membership is intended to create a collegial community through sharing ideas

 WHERE WE ARE LOCATED